About Us

 Ruth approaches each relationship in a collaborative, positive, and brain based way and uses an expressive, artistic, and playful approach in her work with children and families.
 Her creative and welcoming manner allows her to quickly connect with her clients and help them feel safe.

-Julianne Neely, MSW, LSCW
+Julianne Neely, MSW, LCSW

 (she/her/hers)